marcinjak9/italian-flavours-gatsby/src/pages/tour/grand-culinary-tour-in-lombardy.md

   - body: >
       • Personal, English-speaking, Food & Wine Expert Guide

       • Transportation (from the collection point to the final tour destination)

-      • Meals: gourmet breakfast, lunches and dinner, beverages included (with the best selection of local wines, including 1-2 glasses of wine per person per meal)
+      • Meals: gourmet breakfast, lunches and dinner, beverages included (with the best selection of local wines)

       • Accommodations for 11 nights

-      • Number of people suggested: solo travellers, couples or small groups up to 10 people.
+      • Number of people suggested: solo travellers, couples or small groups up to 10 people

       • Tour available from 1st April to 15th July and from 1st September to 15th November